srliao/gansim/cmd/sim/notes.md

 **TL;DR:** It would take on avg 215 5\* artifact drops (std dev 120.92) or roughly 24 days non stop domain farming to gear a F2P 4pc BS Ganyu to 99th percentile damage output.
 While this is specific to Ganyu, I think the results should be fairly extensible to other characters as just about any main DPS will want to run Atk %/Ele %/CC or CD.

+So I originally tried posting this to the main genshin reddit but since this is a new account with no karma, the post sat in mod queue.
+Hope I have better luck here in generating some discussion (and maybe someone to check out my code and spot any errors)

 ## Original motivation

 I originally wrote this sim as a way to compare to damage output of Amos R1 vs Prototype R5 just to see how big of a gap there is.
 There were plenty of spreadsheet calculations but those all had assumed certain artifact stats.
 Obviously not everyone will have the same stats as those assumptions and I wasn't sure if having different stats will significantly affect the outcome.